All official European Union website addresses are in the europa.eu domain.

-Premature deaths in Europe in 2020
+Premature deaths in the EU in 2022

 from chronic exposure to fine particulate matter